Don's "Whom We Might Be" Story

 capacity…

-click ( twice ) on any species shown here for details?
+Click ( twice? ) on any species shown in the chart for details?

-Our Cerebral Cortex had already been expanding for quite some time but the arrival of
+Our Cerebral Cortex had already been expanding for quite some time, but the arrival of the

 "Broca's area"